Samsung/tizen-docs/docs/platform/developing/building-all.md

-# Building All Packages Locally with GBS
+# Build all packages locally with GBS

 You can perform a build for all Tizen packages using the Git Build System (GBS).